osama-rf/movies-reservation-api/README.md

-Creating a comprehensive README file is an essential part of any project, as it provides crucial information about the structure, usage, and decision-making aspects of your application.
-Below is a template for your README that you can further customize as needed:

----

 # Movie Reservation System API

 ## Introduction
-This project is a RESTful API for managing a movie reservation system.
+This is a RESTful API for managing a movie reservation.
 It allows users to view available movies, check the availability of specific time slots for movies, and reserve time slots.
 The API is built using Node.js with Express.js and MongoDB.

-## Why Swagger for Documentation?
-Swagger (OpenAPI) is used for documenting the API because it offers an interactive, user-friendly interface for exploring and testing the API endpoints.
-It helps both developers and non-developers understand the API's functionalities, making the development and integration process more efficient and transparent.

 ## Project Structure
 ```